ilnerdchuck/ilnerdchuck.github.io/_projects/DLX/index.md

 mechanism to improve the performance of control flow instructions.
 This feature helps to mini- mize pipeline stalls caused by branch instructions.

+## Implementation Structure
+The DLX has been divided in a classical Control Unit and Datapath schema.
+The Datapath has been implemented via an Hardwired structure.
+Meanwhile the Datapath has been split in sub-components for each stage of the pipeline:

+- Fetch
+- Decode
+- Execute
+- Memory
+- Write Back

 [Source Code](https://gitfront.io/r/ilnerdchuck/mwejCaw3AVcb/DLX-Microprocessor/)